- D.J. Gugenheim

 2. Two Wrong Ways to Intervene

-Both approaches undermine your pack’s natural communication and can create anxiety.
+Both approaches undermine your pack’s natural communication and can create conflict.

 3. Two Right Ways to Guide Your Pack